giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 ## VM templates (node images)

-Giant Swarm must have the permissions to upload VM templates to deploy kubernetes nodes from.
-They will be named following this convention `ubuntu-2004-kube-v1.24.11`.
+Giant Swarm must have the permissions to upload VM templates to deploy Kubernetes nodes from.
+They will be named following the convention `ubuntu-2004-kube-v1.24.11`.